• Skip to primary navigation

 Old Church of St. Peter St. Stephen's in Caen

 Probably founded in the 10th century.
-It has been heavily damaged several times throughout history, as it was located along the city walls.
+It was heavily damaged several times in the course of history, as it was located along the city walls.

-We find the balance very beautiful and I couldn’t help but admire it, even though it is next to the magnificent Abbaye-aux-Hommes.
+We find the balance very beautiful, and I couldn’t help admiring it, even though it’s right next to the magnificent Abbaye-aux-Hommes.

-That’s why we decided to include it here.
+That’s why we’ve decided to include it here.

 • Location